fooltowise/NeroNotes/Nero's Notes/Float.md

-Getting paid by customers before needing to pay suppliers or fulfill a service is a great trait, especially when a company can use its payables to accelerate high-returning reinvestment.
+Getting paid by customers before needing to pay suppliers or fulfill a service is a great trait, especially when a company can use its payable to accelerate high-returning reinvestment.

 If a cash flow rich company has a big non-financial liability and maybe negative equity and/or negative working capital, there is a strong likelihood it is due to float.